-WINTERIZING
+WINTERIZING:

 To store your vehicle for the winter months, it is necessary to winterize the water system to help prevent freezing of this system.
 If your unit has a Truma Water Heater, be sure to follow the instructions in the Operations Manual.
-The control panel is located in the bedroom closet.
+The control panel is located under the kitchen sink; see Figure 16-13.